ken27238/Shifty/README.md

-Hello all, these are jus the swift files, you will need to add your own core data and set up your xcode project
+Hello all, these are just the swift files, you will need to add your own core data and set up your xcode project